sindresorhus/KeyboardShortcuts/readme.md

 **That's all! ✨**

-You can find a complete example by opening `KeyboardShortcuts.xcodeproj` and then running the `KeyboardShortcutsExample` target.
+You can find a complete example in the “Example” directory.

 You can also find a [real-world example](https://github.com/sindresorhus/Plash/blob/b348a62645a873abba8dc11ff0fb8fe423419411/Plash/PreferencesView.swift#L121-L130) in my Plash app.